yujunz/gitlab.com-runbooks/howto/yubikey.md

 We want to be able to keep a backup of the GPG master key offline, encrypted, and stored in a super-secret-hiding-place.
 We do this by making the gpg_config location on a virtual disk that we mount locally.
-This can afford two benefits.
+This can afford two benefits:
 * The virtual disk can be copied to a secure location for recovery (such as on a USB key).
 * The virtual disk has a password and must be mounted locally for access to